 How to make vegan and gluten-free crepes?

 You can use this recipe to make vegan gluten-free crepes.
-Simply replace the all-purpose wheat flour by an all-purpose gluten-free flour blend.
+Simply replace the all-purpose wheat flour with an all-purpose gluten-free flour blend.
 The texture of the crepe will be chewier but still delicious.

 How to fill a crepe?